levidurfee/docs-content/content/reference/cli/create.md

 <!-- TODO: Explain what this actually does in the background or alternatively link to the architecture overview article which explains this in more detail. -->

 ## Using Variables in Options
-Application configuration files like `swarm.json` can utilize variables which act as placeholder keys.
-The values can be passed to the `swarm create` command using two methods, which may be mixed and matched as needed:
+Application configuration files like `swarm.json` can utilize variables which act as placeholders for values.
+The values may be passed to the `swarm create` command using two methods, which may be mixed and matched as needed:

  * command line options and/or
  * a variable definition file